mirkosprojects/socialmedia-bot/README.md

 ### Sending a Whatsapp Message

-Once you entered your Access Token, your user is set up to send Whatsapp Messages through the Graph-API.
+Once you entered your Access Token, your user is set up to send Whatsapp Messages.
-Select ```Send a Whatsapp Message``` and type your text.
-Emojis and Special characters are supported.
+Select ```Send a Whatsapp Message```, type your text and click ```OK```.
+Emojis and special characters are supported.

 > **Note**
-> You can have up to 1000 free conversations per month, for more information about pricing, see [Whatsapp pricing](https://developers.facebook.com/docs/whatsapp/pricing/)
+> You can have up to 1000 free conversations per month, for more information about pricing, see [pricing](https://developers.facebook.com/docs/whatsapp/pricing/)

+### Posting to Instagram

+Select ```Post to Instagram``` and type the path of your image.
+Click ```OK``` and type a caption.
+Emojis and hashtags are supported.

+> **Warning**
+> In order to upload the image to instagram, this program publishes the image on [imgbox.com](https://imgbox.com/).
+This means, your photos will be available on the internet, even after you delete them from Instagram.

 > **Note**
-> New test

-> **Warning**
-> This is a warning
+> You can post up to 25 Pictures per day

 <p align="right">(<a href="#readme-top">back to top</a>)</p>